Evolution of orbital phases with particle size in nanoscale stoichiometric LaMnO3: Abstract

 \section{Abstract}

-We report that the orbital ordered state in nanosized particles of LaMnO$_3$ turns metastable at a critical size d$_C$ $\sim$20 nm.
+The thermodynamically stable long-range orbital order in bulk LaMnO$_3$ becomes metastable at nanoscale around a critical particle size d$_C$ $\sim$20 nm.
 The orbital order-disorder transition switches from $\textit{reversible}$ to $\textit{irreversible}$ at d$_C$ while the resistance in the orbital ordered state decays by 2-4\% over a time scale of $\sim$3000s.
-The orbital disordered state, in contrast, is quite stable with virtually no decay in resistance with time.
-The disordered state with stable resistance could be dragged down to room temperature from above the transition point.
-The orthorhombic distortion of the underlying crystallographic structure (space group Pbnm) decreases systematically with the decrease in particle size and at far below d$_C$ (e.g.,at $\sim$10 nm), the structure becomes cubic (space group Pm$\bar{3}$m).
+At well below d$_C$, of course, a stable orbital disordered phase emerges.
+The orthorhombic distortion of the underlying crystallographic structure (space group Pbnm) decreases systematically with the decrease in particle size and at far below d$_C$ (e.g., at $\sim$10 nm), the structure becomes cubic (space group Pm$\bar{3}$m).
+Using the crystallographic and electrical resistance data, a phase diagram has been constructed showing the evolution of different orbital phases as a function of particle size across $\sim$10 nm to bulk for stoichiometric LaMnO$_3$.